giorgioroffo/large_language_models_open_suite/README.md

 - **Performance Measurement:** The suite computes and displays performance metrics using established evaluation criteria.
 - **Ease of Use:** Designed to be accessible for both researchers and developers, with clear documentation and support for various model architectures.

-As the GR LLMSuite evolves, upcoming versions will expand its capabilities to include more advanced functionalities, enhancing its utility for the NLP community.
+As the LLMSuite evolves, upcoming versions will expand its capabilities to include more advanced functionalities, enhancing its utility for the NLP community.

 ## Citation